juanxo90/MAGCPD/README.md

 The GUI can be installed as a standalone application using the . exe files.
 The process download the MATLAB runtime and install the application to used in your computer.

 Also, the .mlapp are added to users that have license of MATLAB.
 This software is tested in MATLAB 2019a.
+ATTENTION: selectdata.m need to be in the same folder of the .mlapp applications for matlab running.

 This code is part of the paper: